CAM-Gerlach/spyder-api-docs/CONTRIBUTING.md

 #### Conda

-To create an environment with Conda (recommended), simply execute the following:
+To create an environment with Conda (recommended), execute the following:

 ```shell
 conda create -c conda-forge -n spyder-api-docs-env python